genesiscommunitysuccess/docs/docs/02_database/05_database-interface/01_entitydb.md

 It can be injected in Kotlin using `AsyncEntityDb` and in Java using `RxEntityDb`.

-There are three versions available of the entity db:
+There are three versions of the entity db:

 * `AsyncEntityDb` - this API supports Kotlin coroutines
 * `SyncEntityDb` - this API is blocking
 * `RxEntityDb` - this API supports RxJava